Data Types in C Language

 char c = '0';

-char d = 0; //error
+char d = 0; // ERROR

 -

-Integer: We use the keyword int
+We use the keyword int

-for integer data type.
-The int
+for the integer data type.

-data type is used to store non-fractional numbers which includes positive, negative and zero values.
-The range of int is -2,147,483,648 to 2,147,483,647 and it occupies 2 or 4 bytes of memory, depending on the system you’re using.
+is -2,147,483,648 to 2,147,483,647 and it occupies 2 or 4 bytes of memory, depending on the system you’re using.
 For example,

 int a = 5550;